UBCFormulaElectric/Consolidated-Firmware/specs.md

 BMS-12 | Precharge | The BMS must precharge the inverter/charger capacitors to at least 98% of the accumulator voltage for extra safety margin. <br/> Upon a successful precharge, the BMS must close the AIR+ contactor. <br/> A precharge failure occurs when: <br/> - The TS (tractive system) bus voltage does not rise within the allotted time. <br/> - The TS bus voltage rises too quickly. | EV.6.9.1
 BMS-13 | Entering the init state | The BMS state machine must begin in the init state by default.
 BMS-14 | In the init state | The BMS must wait for the closing of the AIR- contactor, indicated by a rising edge on the AIR_POWER_STATUS digital input, to execute the precharge sequence.
-BMS-15 | Exiting the init state and entering the charging state | Upon a successful precharge, the BMS must enter the charging state if the charger is connected.
+BMS-15 | Exiting the init state and entering the charge state | Upon a successful precharge, the BMS must enter the charge state if the charger is connected.
 BMS-16 | Exiting the init state and entering the drive state | Upon a successful precharge, the BMS must enter the drive state if the charger is disconnected.

-### BMS Charging State <a name="BMS_CHARGING"></a>
+### BMS Charge state <a name="BMS_CHARGE"></a>

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 BMS-17 | Charging thermal safety | - The BMS must stop cell balancing once the LTC6813 internal die temperature (ITMP) exceeds 115C and throw a non-critical fault.
 The BMS must re-enable cell balancing once the ITMP decreases below 110C. <br/> - The BMS must disable the charger once the ITMP exceeds 120C and throw a non-critical fault.
 The BMS must re-enable the charger once the ITMP decreases below 115C. <br/>  - The BMS must disable the charger when any cell temperature exceeds 43C and throw a non-critical fault.
 The BMS must re-enable the charger once the highest cell temperature is below 40C. <br/> - The BMS must throw an AIR shutdown fault and enter the fault state if any cell temperature exceeds 45C. | EV.5.1.3
 BMS-18 | Cell balancing | - The BMS must balance the cells until they are all between 4.19V and 4.2V. <br/> - The BMS must only perform cell balancing when the AIRs are closed. | EV.7.2.5
-BMS-19 | Power limits calculation and sending (charging state) | - The BMS must calculate charge power limits based on cell temperatures and SoC to avoid exceeding a cell's defined limits. <br/> - The BMS must send the charge power limits to the charger over CAN at 100Hz.
+BMS-19 | Power limits calculation and sending (charge state) | - The BMS must calculate charge power limits based on cell temperatures and SoC to avoid exceeding a cell's defined limits. <br/> - The BMS must send the charge power limits to the charger over CAN at 100Hz.
 BMS-20 | Charger disconnection | Upon sensing charger disconnection, the BMS must throw an AIR shutdown fault and enter the fault state.
-BMS-21 | Entering the charging state | The BMS must only enter the charging state after the init state is complete.
+BMS-21 | Entering the charge state | The BMS must only enter the charge state after the init state is complete.
-BMS-22 | In the charging state | The BMS must charge and cell balance simultaneously to get all cells charged and balanced as fast as possible.
+BMS-22 | In the charge state | The BMS must charge and cell balance simultaneously to get all cells charged and balanced as fast as possible.
-BMS-23 | Exiting the charging state and entering the init state | Once charging is complete, the BMS must disable the charger, disable cell balancing, open the contactors and enter the init state.
+BMS-23 | Exiting the charge state and entering the init state | Once charging is complete, the BMS must disable the charger, disable cell balancing, open the contactors and enter the init state.
-BMS-24 | Exiting the charging state and entering the fault state | The BMS must disable cell balancing and charging.
+BMS-24 | Exiting the charge state and entering the fault state | The BMS must disable cell balancing and charging.

 ### BMS Drive State <a name="BMS_DRIVE"></a>